ToolEditor/Get-Wifi/README.md

 * run on your windows environment by double clicking.

 How it works 👇
-* it will collects all wifi details with passwords from windows pc by the powershell.
+* it will collects all wifi details from windows pc by the powershell.

 Caution: It is only For study purpose.